chainstack/docs/docs/operations/quorum/key-management.md

+---
+meta:
+  - name: description
+    content: Learn how to view the default Quorum addresses and keys that your network is deployed with.
+  - name: keywords
+    content: quorum address key wallet default
+---

 # Key management

 By default, you can view your Quorum wallet addresses and keys specific to the node that you deployed, provided that you are logged in with Chainstack.
 See [View node access and credentials](/platform/view-node-access-and-credentials).

 You can use the default wallet addresses and key pairs for development and testing purposes.

-If you are moving your Quorum network to production, you are strongly recommended to use secure key management.
-[MetaMask](https://metamask.io/) is one of the more popular choices with the Quorum community.
+If you are moving your Quorum network to production, you are strongly recommended to use secure key management. <a href="https://metamask.io/" rel="nofollow">MetaMask</a> is one of the more popular choices with the Quorum community.

 ::: tip See also